-What Is More Than My Brother’s Keeper?In February of 2014, President Barack Obama launched the My Brother’s Keeper initiative to address overwhelming and persistent disparities in opportunity faced by boys and young men of color.
+What Is I Am My Brother’s Keeper?In February of 2014, President Barack Obama launched the My Brother’s Keeper initiative to address overwhelming and persistent disparities in opportunity faced by boys and young men of color.
 The President called for collective action, stating that “broadening the horizons for our young men and giving them the tools they need to succeed will require a sustained effort from all of us.”

 Why Franklin County?